Continuum (art fair): Description

-The Continuum fair began on January 22–26, 2014, in the historical Anthony building in downtown West Palm Beach, Florida.
-The Continuum was orchestrated by Trina-Slade Burks and Anthony Burks of “ATB Fine Art Group Inc ” in community partnership with Lee Ann Lester of Art Palm Beach Next Level Fairs.
+The Continuum PBC Art Fair began on January 22–26, 2014, in the historical Anthony building in downtown West Palm Beach, Florida.
+The Continuum was orchestrated by Trina-Slade Burks and Anthony Burks Sr. of “ATB Fine Art Group Inc ” at the nudging of business partner Craig McInnis in community partnership with Lee Ann Lester of Art Palm Beach Next Level Fairs and the Arts & Entertainment District for the City of West Palm Beach.